-- Provide a copy of this policy and a copy of Act 470 of 2023, codified at Ark.
-Code Ann. § 6-62-1401 et seq. (if not previously provided) - Explain avenues for resolution, including informal and formal - · Explain the steps involved in an investigation and hearing under this policy - Discuss confidentiality standards and concerns - Discuss non-retaliation requirements - Inform of any supportive measures already determined and being provided to the complainant that would directly affect the respondent - Refer to law enforcement, counseling, medical, academic or other resources, as appropriate - Discuss, as appropriate, possible supportive measures that can be provided to the respondent - At least 24 hours before a student may be questioned regarding the events giving rise to the complaint, the student must be notified of the student's rights under Act 470 of 2023, including the right have the assistance of an advisor.
+- Provide a copy of this policy and a copy of the Arkansas Student Due Process and Protection Act. - Explain avenues for resolution, including informal and formal - Explain the steps involved in an investigation and hearing under this policy - Discuss confidentiality standards and concerns - Discuss non-retaliation requirements - Inform of any supportive measures already determined and being provided to the complainant that would directly affect the respondent - Refer to law enforcement, counseling, medical, academic or other resources, as appropriate - Discuss, as appropriate, possible supportive measures that can be provided to the respondent - At least 24 hours before a student may be questioned regarding the events giving rise to the complaint, the student must be notified of the student's rights under the Arkansas Student Due Process and Protection Act.

-Right to Advisor: Both parties will be advised that they may be accompanied by one advisor/support person to assist them throughout the Title IX process (including any appeals), which can be (but is not required to be) an attorney.
+Right to Advisor: The University shall advise the parties that they may seek representation by an attorney.
+Additionally, both parties will be advised that they may be accompanied by one advisor/support person to assist them throughout the Title IX process (including any appeals), which can be (but is not required to be) an attorney.
 The advisor is not allowed to speak or otherwise actively participate during the pre-hearing interviews or meetings.
 It is the party's responsibility to obtain the services of an advisor, except that the University will make an advisor available to the parties during the hearing to determine responsibility upon request.
 A party who wants the University to provide an advisor for the determination hearing should make a request within 15 days after the party's filing or receipt of the formal complaint.
 The advisor's role at the hearing is further explained below.